 Implementation and Outcomes

 Moreover, a scoring rubric was developed to accompany a narrative response for each of the Assessment Questions.
 Each recommendation put forth by a subcommittee is scored on how applicable it is to the criterion of each prompt.
 The criterion include: Frontline/Impacted Communities; Analyzing Burdens And Benefits; Ensuring Equitable & Just Engagement; Funding & Data; Implementation & Questions; Which Groups Derive Direct Benefits.
-This rubric was designed to be used in the recommendation prioritization process and supported identifying strategies and actions that require additional equity and justice considerations before incorporation into the final Vermont Climate Action Plan.
+This rubric was designed to be used in the recommendation prioritization process and supported identifying strategies and actions that require additional equity and justice considerations before being advanced to implementation.

 The full Guiding Principles document, along with the rubric can be found in (INSERT APPENDIX).